andrewklmn/framework-task/README.md

 # Framework task - Breaking News Web App

-This Web App will be gathering breaking news by topics, tags or keywords.
+This Web App will collect the latest news by topics, tags or keywords.

 Features:
-1. User management: register, login, logout
+1. User management: registration, login, logout
 2. Config management by user: topics, tags, keywords
-3. Gathering and reading last news by user config
+3. Collecting and reading the latest news by user config
-4. Translating news on spot with Translation API *
+4. Translating news on spot using Translation API *
 5. News archive by date in localStorage or IndexedDB *

-[*] - these extra tasks will be implemented if I will have enough time and power... )))
+[*] - _these extra tasks will be implemented if I will have enough time and power... )))_